 Some of the downsides of pursuing grants from larger foundations include:

-- In the U.S., many of the largest and best-known foundations tend to give grants to the same organizations year-after-year.
-Newly formed nonprofits and smaller, community-based nonprofits face steep completion and slim odds of receiving one of the few grants these large foundations give outside of their portfolio of regular grantees.
+In the U.S., many of the largest and best-known foundations tend to give grants to the same organizations year-after-year.
+Newly formed or smaller, community-based nonprofits face steep competition and little chance of receiving one of the few grants the large foundations give outside of their portfolio of regular grantees.

 Small foundations, on the other hand, are much more difficult to research.
-Not only is contact information hard to come by, but often the smallest foundations do not maintain a website, or if they do, it might contain limited information and be updated infrequently.
+Not only is contact information hard to come by, but often the smallest foundations do not maintain a website, or if they do, it might contain limited information that is infrequently updated.
 Additionally, many small foundations are family foundations run by family members and do not have paid staff to answer questions or manage the application process.

-While these challenges are not insignificant, there are several compelling reasons not to dismiss the smaller foundations.
+While there are challenges with researching and applying to smaller foundations, there are several compelling reasons not to dismiss them.

 Advantages of Working with Small Foundations

-- Smaller foundations receive fewer grant applications than the larger foundations so the competition for funding will be less intense.
-Obviously you'll still need to submit an application that fits within the donor's interests, but if you meet their interests and eligibility requirements you'll have a higher chance of receiving funding than you would from a large foundation.
+Smaller foundations receive fewer grant applications than the larger foundations, so the competition for funding will be less intense.
+You'll still need to submit an application that fits within the donor's interests, but if you meet their interests and eligibility requirements, you'll have a higher chance of receiving funding than you would from a large foundation.

-- Small family foundations may lack the formal structure that large "corporate" foundations have.
-However, it doesn't mean that they only award small dollar-size grants of a few thousand dollars.
+Small family foundations may lack the formal structure that large "corporate" foundations have.
+However, it doesn't mean their grants are tiny in terms of dollar amounts.
 Family foundations can be small in the sense that they have few-or-no staff, but they can have a sizable endowment and award grants in the hundreds of thousands of dollars.

 Finding Small Foundations

-One of the biggest challenges in pursuing the small donors is that it can be hard to find them.
+One of the biggest challenges in applying to small foundations is that it can be hard to find them.